Ideal class group of an extension of rings and Picard group: Introduction

 Next, we will study the behaviour of the ideal class group for a tower of extensions of rings.
 In fact, in Theorem \ref{Theorem fourth TS}, for any extensions of commutative rings $A\subseteq B \subseteq C$, we obtain the following exact sequence of Abelian groups: We also prove that under a gentle condition the above sequence is also right exact (see Corollary \ref{Coro Ani-Elman-Asena}).
 Similarly, an exact sequence about the groups of invertible ideals: is obtained first in \cite[\S3]{Singh} and later in \cite[Lemma 4.3]{Sahhu-Weibel}.
 However, as we will see in the proof of Theorem \ref{Theorem fourth TS}, it is quite easy to prove the exactness of this sequence.
 In fact, Theorem \ref{Theorem fourth TS} improves this result significantly.

 As another main result, in Theorem \ref{theorem TH}, we show that for any extension of commutative rings $A\subseteq B$, we have a canonical isomorphism of groups $\Cl(A,B)\simeq\Cl(A_{\mathrm{red}}, B_{\mathrm{red}})$.
-Note that a result similar to Theorem \ref{theorem TH} was proved in \cite[Theorem 4.1]{Sahhu-Weibel}, but the group $L\mathcal{I}(A,B)$ defined in this article is a completely different concept and has no connection with our ideal class group $\Cl(A,B)$.
+Note that a result similar to Theorem \ref{theorem TH} was proved in \cite[Theorem 4.1]{Sahhu-Weibel}, but the group $L\mathcal{I}(A,B)$ defined in that article is a completely different concept and has no connection with our ideal class group $\Cl(A,B)$.
 For instance, $L\mathcal{I}(A,B)$ is always a torsion-free Abelian group (see \cite[Corollary 3.6]{Sahhu-Weibel}), but for some certain extensions $A\subseteq B$ the group $\Cl(A,B)$ will be isomorphic to the additive torsion group $\mathbb{Z}/d$ for some $d\geqslant2$.

-The above results have an important application that for any commutative ring $A$ we obtain a canonical group morphism $\mathfrak{C}(A)\rightarrow \mathfrak{C}(A_{\mathrm{red}})$ that is always injective (see Corollary \ref{Coro ilginch}).
+We also show that for any commutative ring $A$ we obtain a canonical group morphism $\mathfrak{C}(A)\rightarrow \mathfrak{C}(A_{\mathrm{red}})$ that is always injective (see Corollary \ref{Coro ilginch}).
 In the same vein, we find a key example showing that, unlike the Picard group, this canonical injection is not an isomorphism in general (see Example \ref{Example TDH}).
-In this example we heavily use the whole strength of the Nagata idealization tool.
+In this example we heavily use the whole strength of the Nagata idealization tool to achieve the goal.

 Although the total ring of fractions in general is not a functorial construction, for some extensions of rings $A\subseteq B$ that makes it functorial (including all extensions of integral domains), we obtain the following exact sequence of Abelian groups (see Theorem \ref{Coro ilginch uch}):